onedata/onedata-documentation/docs/glossary.md

 ## Data Discovery

-A feature that offers harvesting the user-defined [metadata][] assigned to files in multiple [spaces][space] and submitting it to indices, which can be later browsed and queried.
+A feature that provides harvesting of the user-defined [metadata][] assigned to files in multiple [spaces][space] and submits it to indices, which can be later browsed and queried.
 Logically divided into separate [harvesters][harvester] that can have different configurations and source spaces.
 Learn more [here][docs-data-discovery].